Hedge fund manager Chanos wary of Japan PM's plans to rearm

-LAS VEGAS (Reuters) - Prominent hedge fund manager Jim Chanos on Friday called Japan’s Prime Minister Shinzo Abe the most dangerous figure in Asia, citing his plans to rearm his country.
+LAS VEGAS, May 16 (Reuters) - Prominent hedge fund manager Jim Chanos on Friday called Japan’s Prime Minister Shinzo Abe the most dangerous figure in Asia, citing his plans to rearm his country.

 Abe could destabilize the region more than what any Chinese leaders are doing, said Chanos, who heads Kynikos Associates, at the SkyBridge Alternatives Conference here.
 He was responding when asked to name the most dangerous person in Asia.